 4 Data

-We obtained complete historical Bitcoin blockchain transaction data from Kaggle [9].
-The data has 21 attributes and 313,423,709 rows.
+YOUR DESCRIPTION OF THE DATA IS SEVERELY LACKING.
+YOUR READER KNOWS NOTHING ABOUT YOUR DATA.
+YOU MUST DESCRIBE IT TO THE READER.
+YOU MUST PROVIDE DETAILS TO ALLOW THE READER TO UNDERSTAND THAT THE DATA IS GOOD AND WHAT YOU HAVE DONE IS APPROPRIATE.
+YOU HAVE DETAILS IN HERE THAT HAVE NOTHING TO DO WITH THE DATA.
+IF THEY ARE DATA DEPENDENT OR OTHERWISE RELATED TO THE DATA AND NOT THE OPERATION OF A BLOCKCHAIN, THEN YOU NEED TO MAKE IT EXPLICIT WHAT THE RELATIONSHIP IS.
+YOU HAVEN’T. We obtained complete historical Bitcoin blockchain transaction data from Kaggle [9].
+The data has 21 attributes and 313,423,709 entries.
 After taking a random sample and cleaning the data there are now 5 attributes and 5,419,268 rows.
 The 5 attributes are: timestamp, transaction ID, input address, output address and the satoshis.
 These are key attributes needed for mapping the transaction history and computing a reputation score.
-There are 2 additional attributes that will be generated based on the 5 listed above: a quantifiable metric to score the individual transactions per address and the reputation score for the address.
-The computation of the 2 additional attributes will be described later in the section.
+There are 2 additional attributes that are generated based on the 5 attributes: a quantifiable metric to score the individual transactions per address and the reputation score for the address.
+IF THESE ARE GENERATED, ARE THEY TRULY ATTRIBUTES?
+OR JUST PRECOMPUTED VALUES?

 Every transaction is a simple transfer of a certain amount of Bitcoin from a sender to a receiver.
-The transaction will reference previous transaction outputs as the new transaction inputs and then dedicates all input coin values to new outputs.
+The transaction references previous transaction outputs as the new transaction inputs and then dedicates all input coin values to new outputs.
 Since transactions are not encrypted, every single transaction can be seen inside a block.

 Table 1.
-Outline of the transaction level data.
+Summary of the transaction level data.